Joel Anderson: California State Senate (2010–2018)

-On March 3, 2010, Anderson announced his intention to run for the California State Senate seat.
-Other candidates in the Republican primary election included Judge Advocate General's Corps, U.S. Air Force retired Lieutenant Colonel and Murrieta, California School Board member Kenneth Dickson, and Riverside County Supervisor Jeff Stone.
-In a statement upon declaring his intention to run for California State Senate, Anderson noted, "Over the last three years I've carried major legislation.
-I've worked hard in a bipartisan way to solve California's problems.
-We have solutions to California's problems, but they aren't all politically correct.
+On March 3, 2010, Anderson announced his intention to run for the California State Senate seat, noting "We have solutions to California's problems, but they aren't all politically correct.
 I want to be part of that solution."

-In the Republican primary for the State Senate, Anderson received endorsements from San Diego Assemblyman Nathan Fletcher, the California Republican Assembly, Congressman Duncan Hunter, the San Diego Deputy Sheriff's Association, Assembly member Martin Garrick, and San Diego City Attorney Jan Goldsmith.
+Other candidates in the Republican primary included U.S. Air Force veteran and Murrieta School Board member Kenneth Dickson, and Riverside County Supervisor Jeff Stone.
+Anderson was endorsed by San Diego Assemblyman Nathan Fletcher, the California Republican Assembly, Congressman Duncan D. Hunter, the San Diego Deputy Sheriff's Association, Assembly member Martin Garrick, and San Diego City Attorney Jan Goldsmith.

-On June 8, 2010, the day of the Republican primary for the State Senate seat, the Associated Press reported: "Assemblyman Joel Anderson, R-La Mesa, was the early leader to succeed Senate Minority Leader Dennis Hollingsworth".
-The Press-Enterprise noted, "Assemblyman Joel Anderson, R-Alpine, was on pace to top a four-person field in the GOP primary for the 36th Senate District".
-The North County Times reported that Anderson led the candidates in the Republican primary, with his closest opponent receiving 24 percent of the vote.
-The San Diego Union-Tribune reported that Anderson had a "strong lead over his Republican competitors in the East County 36th State Senate District primary race".

-According to the paper, with 15 percent of votes counted, Anderson received 45 percent of the votes; other candidates in the Republican primary received 25, 21, and 10 percent.
-East County Magazine, and The San Diego Union-Tribune declared Anderson the winner of the Republican primary in the State Senate election.
+On June 8, 2010, Anderson won the Republican primary.
 In an error compared to "Dewey Defeats Truman", the publication Valley News of Riverside County, California, erroneously reported that Anderson had lost the primary.
-The publisher of Valley News had only obtained the results from Riverside, and not the entire district.
+The paper had only obtained the results from Riverside, and not the entire district.
 The Valley News later posted a new article with the correct results, and deleted the prior incorrect reporting without posting a correction.
-The State Senate district is considered a "Republican stronghold"; the Democratic candidate in the general election was Paul Clay, who ran uncontested in the primary.
+Running in a "Republican stronghold" district, his opponent in the general election was Democrat Paul Clay, who ran uncontested in the primary.
 Anderson won the general election by a wide margin.